-Toast to Moraga - 40th Anniversary Celebration

-6 to 8 p.m. on Saturday, Sept.
-27 at the Moraga Commons Park

-Community picnic-style (bring your own) dinner in the park to celebrate the 40th anniversary of the incorporation of the Town of Moraga.
+Toast to Moraga - 40th Anniversary Celebration 6 to 8 p.m. on Saturday, Sept.
+27 at the Moraga Commons Park Community picnic-style (bring your own) dinner in the park to celebrate the 40th anniversary of the incorporation of the Town of Moraga.
 DJ RyanO and Campolindo High School musicians will provide the evening's entertainment.
-Attendees are encouraged to bring a potluck from home or pre-order food from participating local restaurants.
+Attendees are encouraged to bring a potluck from home or preorder food from participating local restaurants.
 Each six-foot table comes with six chairs and a bottle of sparkling juice for \$35; you can reserve as many tables as you like.
 Pre-registration is required - the registration deadline is Sept.12.
 For more information, and to register, go to www.moraga.ca.us/BookingRetrieve.aspx?ID=224022.
 "Remembering 40 Years" Saturday, Oct.
-18 Saint Mary's College Soda Center m.
+18 Saint Mary's College Soda Center The Moraga Historical Society, the Town of Moraga and St. Mary's College will be "Remembering 40 Years."
+Cocktails and conversation will begin at 6 p.m., followed by dinner at 7 p.m.
 Featured speakers will represent each decade of incorporation: Barry Gross and Sue McNulty Rainey for the first decade, followed by Margaret DePriester and Greg Crossley, Frank Sperling and Bill Vaughan, and finally current town council members Mike Metcalf and Dave Trotter.
 For more information or to purchase tickets, contact Susan Sperry at (925) 376-3053.
 The registration deadline is Oct.
 14.